Construction and classification of crystalline topological superconductor and insulators in three-dimensional

 The solution to these equations should satisfy:

-A necessary condition of obstruction-free block-states from 2D Levin-Gu states decorations gives a $\mathbb{Z}_8$-index $\nu$, characterizing the number of decorated Levin-Gu states on each 2D block $\sigma_{1,2,3}$.
+A necessary condition of obstruction-free block states from 2D Levin-Gu states decorations gives a $\mathbb{Z}_8$-index $\nu$, characterizing the number of decorated Levin-Gu states on each 2D block $\sigma_{1,2,3}$.
 Furthermore, similar to Sec. \ref{Td2D}, we can only decorate 2D bosonic Levin-Gu state on $\sigma_1$ enforced by symmetry.
-As then consequence, the only possible non-vacuum 2D block-states should be labeled by quantum numbers:
+As consequence, the only possible non-vacuum 2D block states should be labeled by:

 i.e., the state decorated on each 2D block $\sigma_{1,2,3}$ should be a 2D bosonic Levin-Gu state \cite{LevinGu}.
 For the case with $(\nu_1,\nu_2,\nu_3)=(0,4,4)$, the 1D gapless theory on each $\tau_2$ is described by the non-chiral Luttinger liquid (\ref{Luttinger}), with $K=\left({\sigma^x}\right)^{\oplus4}$ and $\Phi=\left(\phi^1,\cdot\cdot\cdot,\phi^8\right)^T$.
 Under 4-fold rotation $\bs{R}$, the edge field $\Phi$ transformed as Eq. (\ref{K-matrix symmetry}), with